neutraltone/awesome-stock-resources/README.md

-Free Stock Resources
+Awesome Stock Resources
 ====================
-A collection of links for free stock photography, video and Illustration websites.
+A collection of links for awesome stock photography, video and Illustration websites.

 ![Introductory images](/img/splash.png)